maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 ### Primary Actor

-Sale department manager
+Department manager

 ### Trigger

-A report request for population information of top 10 cities is sent to sale department.
+A report request for population information of top 10 cities is sent to the department.

 ## MAIN SUCCESS SCENARIO

 1. The top 10 populated cities in the world.
-   1. Sale department requests report about top 10 populated cities in the world.
+   1. Department requests report about top 10 populated cities in the world.
-   2. Sale department manager extracts required city information from city table and country table of world database.
+   2. Department manager extracts required city information from city table and country table of world database.
-   3. Sale department manager sorts the extracted data by population and limited by 10 to get top 10 populated cities in a city.
+   3. Department manager sorts the extracted data by population and limited by 10 to get top 10 populated cities in a city.
-   4. Sale department manager provides the report to Sale Department.
+   4. Department manager provides the report to the department.
 2. The top 10 populated cities in a continent.
-   1. Sale department requests report about top 10 populated cities in a continent.
+   1. Department requests report about top 10 populated cities in a continent.
-   2. Sale department manager extracts city information related with continent from the world database.
+   2. Department manager extracts city information related with continent from the world database.
-   3. Sale department manager sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a continent.
+   3. Department manager sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a continent.
-   4. Sale department manager provides the report to Sale Department.
+   4. Department manager provides the report to the Department.
 3. The top 10 populated cities in a region.
-   1. Sale department requests report about top 10 populated cities in a region.
+   1. Department requests report about top 10 populated cities in a region.
-   2. Sale department manager extracts city information related with region from the world database.
+   2. Department manager extracts city information related with region from the world database.
-   3. Sale department manager the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
+   3. Department manager the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
-   4. Sale department manager provides the report to Sale Department.
+   4. Department manager provides the report to the Department.
 4. The top 10 populated cities in a country.
-   1. Sale department requests report about top 10 populated cities in a country.
+   1. Department requests report about top 10 populated cities in a country.
-   2. Sale department manager extracts city information related with country from the world database.
+   2. Department manager extracts city information related with country from the world database.
-   3. Sale department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a country.
+   3. Department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a country.
-   4. Sale department manager provides the report to Sale Department.
+   4. Department manager provides the report to the Department.
 5. The top 10 populated cities in a district.
-   1. Sale department requests report about top 10 populated cities in a district.
+   1. Department requests report about top 10 populated cities in a district.
-   2. Sale department manager extracts city information related with district from the world database.
+   2. Department manager extracts city information related with district from the world database.
-   3. Sale department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a district.
+   3. Department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a district.
-   4. Sale department manager provides the report to Sale Department.
+   4. Department manager provides the report to the Department.

 ## EXTENSIONS

 **City name does not exist**:
-    1. Sale department manager informs sale department no city name exists.
+    1. Department manager informs the department no city name exists.

 ## SUB-VARIATIONS